 SLEEP as the name itself says “sleep for some time”, “rest for some time”, “pause for time”, time off for some time” etc..
-VBA Sleep function allows users to pause our macro code to for milliseconds.
-Using this sleep in excel vba we can delay the process of macro code.
+Sleep function allows users to pause our macro code to for milliseconds.
+Using this we can delay the process of macro code.

 #If VBA7 Then Public Declare PtrSafe Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As LongPtr) 'For 64-Bit versions of Excel #Else Public Declare Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As Long) 'For 32-Bit versions of Excel #End If

 Copy the above and paste in your module before you start writing the macro codes.
 It should be pasted like this in your module.

 Before I show you the way of writing the code let me tell you about the sleep function little more.
-SLEEP function delays the process in milliseconds.
+It delays the process in milliseconds.
 So 1 second is equal to 1000 milliseconds, if you want to pause for 10 seconds it should be 10000 milliseconds.

 Once the API code pasted before the start of Sub procedure, create a macro name.

 #Sub Sleep_Example1() End Sub